m-ahmad-butt/LogiSim/README.md

   - Support for multiple circuits and sub-circuits

 - **Circuit Design**
-  - Component palette with logic gates (AND, OR, NOT, etc.)
+  - Component palette with logic gates (AND, OR, NOT.)
   - Connect components using wires/connectors
   - Adjustable layout and component positioning
-  - Export circuit diagrams to PNG or JPEG
+  - Export circuit diagrams to PNG

 - **Simulation**
   - Run simulations by providing input values